awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

    ubuntu:~$ sudo apt-get install ec2-instance-connect
    ```

-   You should see four new files in the `/usr/share/ec2-instance-connect/` folder:
+   You should see four new scripts in the `/usr/share/ec2-instance-connect/` folder:

    ```
    eic_curl_authorized_keys